Binsabbar/oracle-cloud-terraform/modules/network/README.md

 * NAT GAteway (defaultNatGateway): It is attached to any created private subnet
 * Route Table (defaultRouteTable): if no route table id is passed for a public subnet, this route table is used for the public subnet.
 The public default route table is configurable using `public_route_table_rules` variable.
 * Private Route Table (defaultPrivateRouteTable): if no route table id is passed for a private subnet, this route table is used for the private subnet.
 The private default route table is configurable using `private_route_table_rules` variable.

-When a subnet is created, some default objects are created:
-* Public security list: Enables incoming ICPM from the internet.
-When `allowed_ingress_ports` has ports, it allow incoming connection from the internet to `allowed_ingress_ports`.
-The default value is `[]` empty list.
-You still can pass another security list ids and it will be concatenated to this list.
-Lastly, you can use optionals key to pass list of tcp and udp egress ports to internet in `allow_tcp_egress_to_ports` and `allow_udp_egress_to_ports` under `optionals.
+* Default Public Security List: This list is attached to EVERY public subnet created.
+* Default Private Security List: This list is attached to EVERY private subnet created.

+## Note About Default Security Lists:
+* **Public security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
+Also you can enable icpm from the world as well.
-* Private security list: By default empty, but you can use optionals key to pass list of tcp and udp egress ports to internet in `allow_tcp_egress_to_ports` and `allow_udp_egress_to_ports` under `optionals.
-You still can pass another security list ids and it will be concatenated to this list.
+* **Private security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
+Also you can enable icpm from the VCN as well.
+* It is possible to create another security list and pass its id to the subnet in `public_subnets` and `private_subnets` variables under key `security_list_ids`.
+The passed ids will be concatenated with the default list.

 ## Note about Route Table and Security List
 * Route Table: the module will use default route table if not route table id is passed during creation of subnet.
 You can either configure the defaul route tables using `xxxxxx_route_table_rules` variables, or you can set different route table for each subnet you create using `route_table_id` key of the subnet you create.
 * Security List: the module will create defaul subnet list rules, and you can enhance that further by creating your own security list and pass them as IDs to the subnet.
+You can also use `default_security_list_rules` to specify list of egress ports to the internet for the public and private subnets.

 ## Limitations
 * The module does not support VCN Peering.